 7 And to you who are troubled rest with us, when the Lord Jesus shall be

 revealed from heaven with his mighty angels,

-He knows what's going on, and He deal with
+He knows what's going on, and He deals with

 those that trouble you.